ibm-mas/mas-performance/docs/mas/sizing/guidance.md

 * mongodb service
 * kafka service

+### OpenShift

+It is recommended to keep the CPU limit and Memory limit overcommit levels below 300% to prevent potential node pressure.
+In most cases, if the CPU limit and Memory limit overcommit levels below 300% this should be sufficient to avoid node pressure.

 ### OCS (OpenShift Container Storage)

 If using OCS to manage the storage class, OCS service itself requires minimum 3 nodes with 14 core / 32G (Note: this is the total request amount, not per node).